jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 168B Self-employed persons to pay levies
 (1) A self-employed person must pay, in accordance with this Act and regulations made under it, levies to fund the Work Account.
 (2) A levy must relate to a prescribed period.
-(3) A self-employed person must pay the levy by the date specified for payment, whether in an invoice or other appropriate document given to the self-employed person by the Corporation or an agent of the Corporation, being a date not less than 2 months after the date of the invoice or other appropriate document.
+(3) A self-employed person must pay the levy by the date specified for payment, whether in an invoice or other appropriate document given to the self-employed person by the Corporation or an agent of the Corporation, being a date not less than 30 days after the date of the invoice or other appropriate document.

 ### 169 Rates of levies
 (1) Levies are to be paid under sections 168, 168A, and 168B at a rate or rates prescribed in regulations made under this Act, and must be related in whole or in part to—